Airport (1970 film): Cast

-Production notes
+Production

 Most of the filming was at Minneapolis–Saint Paul International Airport.
 A display in the terminal, with stills from the field and the film, says: "Minnesota's legendary winters attracted Hollywood here in 1969, when portions of the film Airport were shot in the terminal and on the field.
 The weather remained stubbornly clear, however, forcing the director to use plastic 'snow' to create the appropriate effect."

+George Seaton caught pneumonia Christmas Day in 1968 and Henry Hathaway took over directing while Seaton recovered, directing all of the exteriors; despite shooting for five weeks, Hathaway elected for no payment.

-The set built representing the interior of the 707 was left standing at Universal Studios and was eventually joined with the 747 interior set constructed for Airport 1975 on "Stage 747."
-Both sets were used extensively in other Universal films and television series.
+The expensive set built representing the full interior of the 707 was left standing at Universal Studios, and was eventually joined with a more expensive airliner set, the front half of a 747-interior constructed in 1974 for Airport 1975.
+These two sets became known as "Stage 747" on the lot, and both sets were used extensively in other Universal films and television series.
 The 707 set was used, for instance, in The Andromeda Strain and on series like Ironside.
-The sets were removed around 2002 and the space converted into a workshop.
+The sets were amortized over these many productions, and later removed around 2002 and the space converted into a workshop.